BMacchi/SQL---Pewlett_Hackard_Project/README.md

 In the EmployeeSQL folder, you'll find:
 - A .PNG file of the entity relationship diagram (ERD)
 - A .SQL file with the table schemas
-- a .SQL file with the queries
+- A .SQL file with the queries